haldai/Jurassic.pl/README.md

 ERROR:    [9] <user>
 ```

-Tuples are defined with `tuple/1` predicate:
+Tuples are defined with Prolog predicate `tuple/1`:

 ``` prolog
 ?- a := tuple([1,2,3,"I'm string!",tuple([2.0,"is a double"])]),